-National Indigenous Reform Agreement: PI 07- Proportion of babies born of low birthweight, 2016 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
+National Indigenous Reform Agreement: PI 07- Proportion of babies born of low birthweight, 2017 Exported from METEOR (AIHW's Metadata Online Registry) © Australian Institute of Health and Welfare 2024 This product, excluding the AIHW logo, Commonwealth Coat of Arms and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY 4.0 (CC BY 4.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.
 We have made all reasonable efforts to identify and label material owned by third parties.
 You may distribute, remix and build on this website's material but must attribute the AIHW as the copyright holder, in line with our attribution policy.
 The full terms and conditions of this licence are available at https://creativecommons.org/licenses/by/4.0/.
 Enquiries relating to copyright should be addressed to info@aihw.gov.au.
 Enquiries or comments on the METEOR metadata or download should be directed to the METEOR team at meteor@aihw.gov.au.
-National Indigenous Reform Agreement: PI 07- Proportion of babies born of low birthweight, 2016 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birthweight, 2016 METEOR identifier: 611176 Registration status: Indigenous, Superseded 01/07/2016 Description: The incidence of low birthweight among live-born babies of mothers by Indigenous status, and among live-born babies by Indigenous status.
+National Indigenous Reform Agreement: PI 07- Proportion of babies born of low birthweight, 2017 Identifying and definitional attributes Metadata item type: Indicator Indicator type: Indicator Short name: PI 07-Proportion of babies born of low birthweight, 2017 METEOR identifier: 645396 Registration status: Indigenous, Superseded 06/06/2017 Description: The incidence of low birthweight among live born singleton babies by Indigenous status of mothers, and among live born singleton babies by Indigenous status of babies.
 Rationale: Low birthweight is associated with increased risk of poor health and death during infancy and increased prevalence of a number of chronic diseases in adulthood.
 Low birthweight is a particular issue for Indigenous Australians.
-Indicator set: National Indigenous Reform Agreement (2016) Indigenous, Superseded 01/07/2016 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Collection and usage attributes Computation description: Rates are calculated for Indigenous and non-Indigenous Australians.
+Indicator set: National Indigenous Reform Agreement (2017) Indigenous, Superseded 06/06/2017 Outcome area: Indigenous children are born and remain healthy Indigenous, Standard 21/07/2010 Data quality statement: National Indigenous Reform Agreement: PI 07-Proportion of babies born of low birthweight, 2015-16; Quality Statement Indigenous, Superseded 07/02/2018 Collection and usage attributes Computation description: Rates are calculated for Indigenous and non-Indigenous Australians.
 Rate ratios and rate differences are calculated for comparisons between Indigenous and non-Indigenous Australians.
-For variability bands: variability bands are to be calculated for rates (single year data and for total data for 3 years combined) using the standard method (see definition below).
-For trends: percentage change and statistical significance of change is to be calculated (required for reporting of progress over time).
+For variability bands:

+Variability bands are to be calculated for rates (single year data and for total data for 3 years combined) using the standard method (see definition below).
+For trends:

+Percentage change and statistical significance of change is to be calculated (required for reporting of progress over time).
 Presentation:

-Number, rate per 100 infants (percentage), rate ratio, rate difference and variability bands.
-'Low birthweight' is defined as less than 2,500 grams.
-Excludes multiple births and stillbirths.
-Analysis by state/territory is based on the usual residence of the mother.
-Excludes non-residents of external territories and where state/territory of residence was not stated.
+Number, rate per 100 babies (percentage), rate ratio, rate difference and variability bands.
+Low birthweight is defined as less than 2,500 grams.
+Excludes multiple births, stillbirths and births of less than 20 weeks gestation (where gestation is known).
+Analysis by state/territory and remoteness is based on the usual residence of the mother.
+Data exclude Australian non-residents, residents of external territories and records where state/territory of residence was not stated.
 Definitions: